 The analysis process based on the CRISP-DM methodology began with the business understanding that allows contextualizing and understanding the scope of the project.
 In this sense, an assessment of the business problem was made through the analysis of the aspects that characterize the city of Lisbon from different perspectives such as demographic, climatic, and edification aspects.

-After the business understanding step was completed the next phases consisted of data understanding, data preparation, modeling, and evaluation.
+After the business understanding step was completed the next phases consisted of data understanding, data preparation, modeling, and evaluation that were individually applied on the two datasets.